RobVisLab-NJUST/McPed_dev_toolkit/README.md

 ## color_point.py
-This script provides functions for reading calibration parameters, Through the internal parameters of the camera and the external parameters between the camera and the LiDAR, calculate the relationship between the pixels of the image and the points in the point cloud, projecting point cloud onto camera and generating depth/disparity maps.
+This script provides functions for reading calibration parameters, Through the internal parameters of the camera and the external parameters between the camera and the LiDAR, calculate the relationship between the pixels of the image and the points in the point cloud.

 The intrinsic parameter and extrinsi parameter matrices follow the following format:
 ```javascript